dlewiski/fix-ecommerce-site/README.md

 ## Implement AJAX
  * Adding a product updates the cart total on the products index page without refreshing the page

+## Additional features
+* Ensure that users can't order a negative number of items.

 ## Current Errors/bugs